AKASH-DEV-23/Movie-Recommender-system/README.md

 # Movie Recommender System

 ## Overview
-This is a content-based movie recommender system built using Python, Flask, and Streamlit.
+This is a content-based movie recommender system built using Python and Streamlit.
 The application provides movie recommendations based on user input, utilizing a dataset of movies and their features to suggest similar titles.

 ## Features
 - **Movie Recommendations**: Input a movie title and receive a list of similar movies.